Structured Agent Distillation for Large Language Model: Introduction

 \section{Introduction}

 Large language models (LLMs) have recently been extended beyond language modeling into decision-making roles, giving rise to \emph{LLM-based general agents}—systems that solve complex tasks by interleaving multi-step reasoning and tool-augmented actions.
+As these agents move toward real-world deployment, platform designers face inherent tradeoffs between efficiency and broader system objectives~\cite{athey2022smiles,ma2025balancing}.
 Frameworks like ReAct~\cite{yao2023react}, Toolformer~\cite{schick2023toolformer}, and WebGPT~\cite{nakano2021webgpt} demonstrate that LLMs can operate through structured \emph{reasoning-action trajectories}—sequences alternating between deliberation and execution to complete tasks such as planning, web navigation, and multi-hop question answering.
 Chain-of-thought (CoT) prompting~\cite{wei2022chain,wang2022self} encourages models to decompose complex tasks into intermediate reasoning steps before acting, reinforcing the need to preserve reasoning–action structure during training.

 Despite their effectiveness, LLM-based general agents remain costly to deploy due to model size and inference overhead.
 To address this, recent work distills large agents into smaller student models.
 However, most approaches rely on \emph{token-level supervision}~\cite{hinton2015distilling, turc2019well, eldan2023tinystories, gu2024minillm,minixhofer2025cross,cui2025multi,zhang2024knowledge}, which treats the agent trajectory as a flat token sequence and aligns predictions step by step—ignoring its structured composition of reasoning and action.